dram/smlnj-mirror/dev-notes/runtime-rep.md

 ### Sequence Kinds

-For vector and array headers, we
+For vector and array headers, we use the following values for the length field of the descriptor word.

 * `0x0` -- polymorphic sequence
 * `0x1` -- 8-bit integer/word sequence
 * `0x2` -- 16-bit integer/word sequence (unused)